KenwoodFox/EG-207/docs/presentations/CONOPS.md

  - A safe mode, or safe operation flag where if an error or other circumstance arises, the sensor package makes itself 'safe' and in a known state.

+# Use

+The Sensor package should capable of operating 24/7 in normal conditions
+but during testing it should be expected to operate 1.5 hours at a time
+with frequent power cycling, re-connections and enable/disable states.

 # Impact Considerations

 # Risks and Potential Issues